project-chip/certification-tool-cli/README.md

 Optional:
 --title: Custom title for the test run.
 If not provided, the current timestamp will be used as the default.
 --config: Path to the property config file.
 If not specified, default_config.properties will be used.
---pics-config-folder: Path to the PICS file.
+--pics-config-folder: Path to the folder that contains PICS files.
 If not specified, no PICS file will be used.

 ## Development